sen-team8/user-manual/part1/scope.md

 ---

-The user manuals contains all essential information which a user might require for easy and efficient access to DA-Dash.
-It provides users with complete guide about DA-Dash in general, its specifications, functionalities and the steps for accessing those functionalities.
+The user manual contains all essential information which a user might require for easy and efficient access to DA-Dash.
+It provides users with a complete guide for accessing DA-Dash in general.
+It provides all the specifications, functionalities and the steps for accessing those functionalities of DA-Dash.